jenispatel1234/Notes-For-LDAP/README.md

-🧠 LDAP Notes (Easy & Short)
+LDAP Notes – Zoo IT Login System (Easy & Clear)
-For Zoo IT System – Domain Login Prototype
-🔧 Server: core-auth.zoo.local
-💻 Client: Zoo Staff Workstation
+This project is about making one central login system for the Zoo staff.
+One main LDAP Server keeps all the users, and the staff workstation connects to it to login using same ID.

-🖥️ LDAP Server Setup (core-auth.zoo.local)
+🖥️ Part 1: LDAP Server Setup (core-auth.zoo.local)
-✅ Step 1: Install LDAP packages
+🔹 Step 1: Install LDAP server packages
+We start by installing OpenLDAP on the server:

 bash
 Copy
 Edit
 sudo apt update
 sudo apt install slapd ldap-utils -y
 sudo dpkg-reconfigure slapd
-📝 During setup:
+📝 While setting up, give:

-Domain: zoo.local
+Domain Name → zoo.local

-Org name: Zoo

-Admin password: zoo123
+Organisation Name → Zoo

+Password for admin → zoo123

+Keep database → Yes

+Move old DB → Yes

+✅ This makes the base LDAP server ready.

-✅ Step 2: Create base folders in LDAP bash
+🔹 Step 2: Create base directory (People & Groups)
+We now create folders in LDAP for users and groups:

+bash
 Copy
 Edit